Data-Sci-Intro-2023/Week-4-Geospatial/get-spatial.md

 To pull occurrence data with this package you use the `occ_data()` function and give it a species name you want to retrieve data for.
-Since we want to perform this operation for three species, this is a good opportunity to work through iterative coding with for loops and the `purrr` package.
+Since we want to perform this operation for three species, this is a good opportunity to work through the iterative coding lessons you learned last week.

 We first need to create a string of species scientific names to use in the download function, and create a second string with their associated